 Article Types and Submission Process

-Enable Architect welcomes original or republished (with permission) articles from the perspective of architects in technology-centric roles.
+Enable Architect welcomes original articles from the perspective of architects in technology-centric roles.
 This includes a wide variety of topics on technology, career development, productivity, and more.
+We can also republish articles with an author's permission from their personal blog, LinkedIn, Medium, or similar site; we don't republish articles from vendor blogs.
 If you want to write for us, please see our contributors page to get in touch with us.

 The following sections describe the different types of articles that a contributor can create for Enable Architect.
 The article types are intended to be suggestions to help scope a proposal.
 Different forms of submission are welcome.
 These types of submissions tend to be faster to process and publish, which has its advantages.